 As mentioned above, the uniform distribution is the starting point for advanced probability studies.
 It defines a range between two points.
 Any point in that range has equal likelihood of being selected.
 This mimics many real world processes.

 The runif function is useful when simulating probability problems.
-You can use it to generate lists of random numbers.
+It works for random number generation as well – you can use it to generate lists of random numbers (random data).
 You can also embed it in a for loop to control a more complex decision model.